Take a break from the fried street food offerings and try some of these healthy … Read more

 This organization is a non profit organization working in Chiang Mai to reduce the overpopulation of street and temple dogs through sterilization/spaying programs while improving the health status of homeless dogs through vaccinations, medical care and feeding programs.
 The foundation also runs a rescue and adoption center taking in strays and encouraging locals to adopt a pet instead of purchasing puppies at the market.
 Working at Care for Dogs is a hands on placement.
 Interns will be involved in walking, bathing, socializing and deticking dogs.
 Be prepared to get dirty and smelly…but get a lot of love in return!

-Working with Disabled Children
+Working with Children with Disabilities

 This organization was originally founded as a foster care home for children with disabilities in 2007.
 The home now accommodates seven residential children, with physical and mental disabilities.
 A Thai manager and six caretakers from the local area work at the home full-time.
 This placement is best suited for interns who have experience with or exposure to physical therapies related to cerebral palsy, developmental disabilities or are otherwise extremely comfortable and passionate about these issues.